 Yes

-It is possible for more international flights to depart from SLC, which would be great.
-I would love to jump on a plane and fly nonstop to Rome.
+It would be great if more international flights could depart from SLC.
+I would love to jump on a nonstop flight to Rome.
 Fly to Sydney, that would be great, no connection in LA, JFK, Atlanta, etc.

 So why not have these flights?